Why are CO2 emissions bad?

 Carbon dioxide (CO2), methane and other greenhouse gases are brilliant at trapping heat that would otherwise escape from the earth’s atmosphere.
 In the right proportion, they ensure that our atmosphere retains enough heat to support life on earth.
 However, as greenhouse gas levels get too high, they trap too much of the sun’s energy, meaning the earth gets hotter and hotter.
 Continuing to emit CO2 at current levels is already causing major and dangerous shifts in our climate.

 How much change is too much?

 Small changes in the average temperature of the whole planet can have huge impacts.
-All life on Earth is dependent our climate.
+All life on Earth is dependent on our climate.
 The concept is similar to our body temperature.
-One degree Celsius (Centigrade) difference from normal in our core body temperature has a huge impact on our health.
+One degree Celsius (Centigrade) difference from normal in our core body temperature has a huge impact on our ability to stay alive.

 Since the Industrial Revolution came full swing in 1880, the world has warmed by 1.1°C (1.9°F).

 This chart from Prof. Michael Mann, known as the Hockey Stick Chart, shows the Earth’s average temperature over the last 2000 years.
 We started burning fossil fuels just about where it takes off.

 The Paris Climate Accord set a target to hold the increase in the global average temperature to ‘well below’ 2°C above pre-industrial levels, ideally 1.5°C.